chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 With a fully operating bundle, you might want to minimize resources in use or save some of the customizations that have been applied via the cli.
 This can be done with an [overlay bundle][overlay-bundle].
-An overlay bundle applies on top of another bundle to modify or customize it.
+An overlay bundle applies on top of another bundle to modify it.

 As an example, let's use an overlay bundle to place a constraint on HAProxy to use an f1-micro instance size and include the previously created weechat.cfg